joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-31-JS-tree-edge-triage.md

 ### Analysis

-Aaron can keep the game going forever if at least one of the branches he sees is infinite:
+Aaron can keep the game going forever if at least one of the branches he sees is infinite.

+So, the probability of an infinite game is the probability that one or the other leads to an infinite branch minus the probability that both do:

 ![](/img/2024-09-01-tree-triage-diagram.png){:width="450 px" class="image-centered"}

-So, the probability of an infinite game is the probability that one or the other leads to an infinite branch minus the probability that both do:
+or, in math:

 $$ P_\infty = 2p^3 P_\infty^2 - p^6 P_\infty^4. $$